10Kft/10kft-api/README.md

 * [General information](sections/first-things-first.md) (read first)
 * [How to get help or report a problem](sections/getting-help.md)
 * [How to setup a staging environment for testing](sections/staging-environment.md)

-* Need help?
-Email support (at) 10000ft.com.
+# Need help?

+* Email questions on using the API support@10000ft.com
-* Found an issue with the documentation?
-Send us a pull-request or ask for help.
+* Have a suggestion for improving our API documentation?
+Send us a pull-request or email support.

 # Endpoints